"Commemorating the Anti-Nazi Resistance and Victims of the Nazi Regime in Hall in Tirol"

 This seemingly trivial exchange confirmed the right contact — a silent gesture of courage in the face of dictatorship.

-Resistance Groups in Hall in Tirol
+1. Political Groups – Parties in Hall in Tyrol

 During the National Socialist era, several courageous groups in Hall in Tirol stood up against the regime.
 Though they were driven by different worldviews – monarchist, socialist-communist, or Christian – they were united by a common resolve not to remain silent in the face of injustice.
 This section presents three key resistance circles: the monarchist circle of local figures, the socialist-communist group, and the resistance group surrounding Anton Haller and Dr. Viktor Schumacher.